plunify/InTime/docs/recipes.md

 This recipe analyzes existing results and explores regions close to the good results so far.
 Instead of exploring too many settings, this recipe will lock down settings that are already good and only explore a subset of settings.
 In the figure below, deep dive recipe gives better results over the default recipe.
 ![Deep Dive Recipe](images/recipes/default_deepdive.jpg)

-Note that there must be sufficient results (from Default or HotStart) in order for deep dive to work properly.
+Note that there must be a sufficient number of results in order for Deep Dive to work properly.

+### SSI Exploration

+Targeted at multi-die devices, this recipe analyzes the current placement and re-distribute resources across dies in order to achieve a good balance in per-die utilization and inter-die crossings.

-## Phase 2: Next Steps / Last-Mile Recipes
+## Phase 2: Last-Mile Recipes

-Once the machine learning recipes has produced a good result which is very close to achieving the design goals, it is time for Phase 2.
-The recipes here can be used to "push" the design over the finish line, achieving the design goal.
+Once the Learning recipes have produced a good result that is very close to achieving your design goals, it is time for Phase 2.

 To do so, **a parent revision must be selected**.
-Right-click on the best strategy and set the result as the parent revision of the next round as shown below
+Right-click on the best strategy/result so far and set the result as the parent revision of the next round as shown below
 ![Set Custom Parent Revision](images/recipes/recipes_set_parent_revision.png)

 Once the custom parent revision has been set, it will be marked with a star as shown below
 ![Star Icon Used To Indicate Custom Parent Revision](images/recipes/recipes_set_parent_revision_done.png)

-!!!
-Tip "Tcl Mode"
+!!! tip "Tcl Mode"
     The `flow set parent_revision_name` and `flow set parent_revision_job_id` commands can be used.

+!!! note "Recipe Availability"
+    Different recipes may be available across different FPGA vendor tools.

-### Extra Opt (Vivado only)
+### Extra Opt Exploration

 This recipe iteratively runs placement, physical synthesis, and routing with different switches to guide the results towards the design goal.
 In a typical scenario, iteratively placing a design makes the tools work harder on optimizing it, improving the timing performance in the process.

-### Placement Exploration (Vivado only)
+### Placement Exploration

 This recipe finds and change the location of a register to stimulate placement variations.
 The effect is seemingly random like running placement seeds, which Vivado does not provide anymore.

-### Clock Margin (Vivado only)
+### Clock Margin Exploration

 This recipe varies the clock uncertainty to trigger variations in the timing.
 By default, InTime will control the degree of clock margin, increasing or decreasing the value by 0.05ns each time.
 This can be configured by the user.

-### Placement Seed Exploration (Quartus only)
+### Placement Seed Exploration

 This recipe explores the effect of placement seeds on the design goal.
 This recipe changes the placement seed setting on the parent revision.

-### Effort Level Exploration (Quartus only)
+### Effort Level Exploration

 This recipe explores the effect of different effort levels on the design goal.
 This recipe changes the effort level setting on the parent revision.

-### Seeded Effort Level Exploration (Quartus only)
+### Seeded Effort Level Exploration

 This recipe performs exploration of seeds on best effort level results using the following steps: